Home » Archive

 The Biggest Management Misconception

-I was at the jobsite of one of my projects about a week ago….ok, ok, I was at the jobsite of my only project about a week ago, and the plumber was roaming around installing some drinking fountains.
-This guy had done work for the municipality in the past and had a prior relationship with [...]
+I was at the jobsite of one of my projects about a week ago….ok, ok, I was at on the plumbers web site to have them come do a project about a week ago, and the plumber was roaming around installing some drinking fountains.
+This guy had done work for the municipality in the […]

 Copyright ©2009 Constructonomics, All rights reserved.| Powered by WordPress| Simple Indy theme by India Fascinates